Skip to main content

 ...

-tarball is unzipped in every pulsar directory of the broker (or in every pulsar directory of function-worker if you are running a separate worker cluster for Pulsar Functions). - If you are running Pulsar in Docker or deploying Pulsar using a docker image (e.g. K8S or DC/OS),
+• If you are running Pulsar in a bare metal cluster, make sure connectors tarball is unzipped in every pulsar directory of the broker (or in every pulsar directory of function-worker if you are running a separate worker cluster for Pulsar Functions).

-Install tiered storage offloaders (optional)β
+Install tiered storage offloaders (optional)

+Since 2.2.0 release, Pulsar releases a separate binary distribution, containing the tiered storage offloaders.
 To enable the tiered storage feature, follow the instructions below; otherwise skip this section.

 To get started with tiered storage offloaders, you need to download the offloaders tarball release on every broker node in one of the following ways:

-After you download the tarball, untar the offloaders package and copy the offloaders as offloaders
+After you download the tarball, untar the offloaders package and copy the offloaders as offloaders in the pulsar directory:

 tar xvfz apache-pulsar-offloaders-2.8.4-bin.tar.gz